 The Dremel 4300 rotary tool is fitted with a Universal 3-jaw chuck so that you can attach a variety of Dremel accessories on the tool.
 The accessories complement the tools 35000-RPM maximum speed making Dremel 4300 super powerful.

-The ‘refurbished’ tag on the Dremel 8220 may make you think of this tool as less powerful not ideal for complex applications in the workshop.
+The refurbished tag on the Dremel 8220 may make you think of this tool as less powerful and unsuitable for complex applications in the workshop.
 You will be surprised at how effective this tool is when at work.
-The Dremel 8220 has a quick collet lock so that you can easily change the accessories.
+The Dremel 8220 has a quick collect lock so that you can easily change the accessories.
 It also features an ergonomic handle that complements its lightweight.
 Regarding performance, Dremel 8220 is powered by Max Lithium-ion battery that works for an hour before needing to recharge.